We nearly lost our first president to the flu. The country could have died, too.

 On May 15, Sen. William Maclay of Pennsylvania wrote in his journal: “Called to see the president.
 Every eye full of tears.
 His life despaired of.”

 Had he died then, the United States might have died with him.
-The new Constitutionlacked detailed instructions on how to treat presidential incapacitation and death.
+The new Constitution lacked detailed instructions on how to treat presidential incapacitation and death.
 (This was remedied in the 20th century by the 25th Amendment).

 But on May 16, Washington took a turn for the better.
 Within days, his fever had faded, and he sat up in bed.
 “Still, Washington remained in a weakened state, so drained of energy that he did not resume his diary until June 24,” Chernow wrote.